tonythor/cuny-datascience/data607-data-acquisition-and-management/projects/rekognition-demo/README.md

     hurricane:cuny-datascience afraser$ python3 --version
     Python 3.11.5
     ```
-1. You already have the awscli set up and working on your mac, which included a correct setup of `~/.aws/credentials`. *If you have it running locally, your boto library will work with your virtualenv.* Test with this command:
+1. You already have the awscli set up and working on your mac, which includes the correct setup of `~/.aws/credentials`. *If you have it running locally, your boto library will work with your virtualenv!* Test with this command:
     ```sh
     hurricane:cuny-datascience afraser$ aws sts get-caller-identity
     {